Generalized Minkowski weights and Chow rings of T-varieties: Intersecting with Cartier divisors

 which is what we wanted to show. \item Let $\tau \in R_{k+2}$.
 By the restriction Lemma \ref{lem:restriction} we may assume $n=2$, $k=1$.
 Then

 Let

 By definition of the pairing, we have

 We can write the above sum as a sum over all one-dimensional faces $G$ in $S_p(1)$ by distinguishing whether $\rec(G) = \{0\}$ or $\rec(G) \in \Sigma(1)$.
 Note however that in the former case, the terms in the sum cancel each other out since $v_{v_1,G} = - v_{v_2,G}$, where $v_1, v_2$ are the vertices corresponding to a bounded edge $G$.
-Hence, we can write the sum in $A$ as assume over all unbounded edges $G$ in $S_p(1)$.
-For such a $G$ we write $v_G$ for its corresponding vertex.
+Hence, we can write the sum in $A$ as a sum over all unbounded edges $G$ in $S_p(1)$.
+For such a $G$ we write $v_G$ for its unique vertex.
 Then we get

 Now, for $B$, by Lemma \ref{lem:restriction} and the definition of the pairing, we have

 Now, note that for $\sigma \in R_2$ and for any $G \in S_p(1)$ such that $\rec(G) = \sigma$, we have $\overline{h}_{\sigma}(v_{\sigma}) = h_{p,v_G}(v_{v_G,G})-h(\sigma)(v_G)$.
 Also, for $G, G' \in S_p(1)$ such that $\rec(G) + \rec(G') \in \Sigma(2)$ we have